 He has even eyerolled my efforts to copy our entire DVD collection to the cloud using Vudu and our Plex server.
 Although he wasn’t eyerolling later when he was able to watch a movie during some downtime at work!
 Our Vudu account has almost 400 movies in it as I work my way through converting our DVD’s and BluRay’s!
 But streaming content (through Vudu, and Hulu and Netflix, etc) is only as good as your wireless connection.
 If you have a poor connection, you will encounter more frustration trying to use these cloud based services than joy!
 There are a few things you can do to make sure your network is running as fast as possible!

 Here’s an example.
-I was using a pretty good router (I NEVER go for cheap when it comes to routers), and then I got the Netgear Nighthawk X6… I did a speed test from the SAME computer before, and after my installation was complete.
+I was using a pretty good router, and then I got the Netgear Nighthawk X6.
+I did a speed test from the SAME computer before, and after my installation was complete.

 Again, the only change I made was switching out the router.
 You can see how much my speeds improved with just a better router!
 Also, don’t just rely on the device your internet provider gave you to distribute your wireless signal.
 Typically their modems have an incredibly horrible wifi radio, and you will just be miserable with your speed.